···

 "What's this telling me?" beats "What's wrong with me?"

 The "off" feeling sometimes points to a loss you haven't fully processed — the energy and excitement that used to be there.
-That might mean you've lost my spark without realizing it.
+Or it might mean you're feeling stuck in a way that hasn't found words yet.

 When the Fire Goes Out